-In the High Court of Chancery.
-TRIESEMAR.-On the 29th of May, 1855, an Injunction was granted by the High Court of Chancery, and on the 11th of June following was made per-petual, against Joseph Franklin and others, to restrain them, under a penalty of £1000, from imitating this medicine, which is protected by Royal Letters Patent of England, and secured by the seals of the Ecole de Pharmacie de Paris, and the Imperial College of Medicine, Vienna.
+TRIESEMAR.-On the 29th of May, 1855, an Injunction was granted by the High Court of Chancery, and on the 11th of June following was made per-petual, against Joseph Franklin and others, to restrain them, under a penalty of £1000, from imitating this medicine, which is protected by Royal Letters Patent of England, and secured by 'the seals of the Ecole de Pharmacie de Paris, and the Imperial College of Medicine, Vienna.
 Triesemar, No. 1, is a remedy for Relaxation, Spermatorrhœa, and Ex-haustion of the System, whether arising from accident or climate.
-Triesemar, No. 2, effectually, in the short space of thought an antidote for, to the ruln of the health of a yast continental remedy for that class of disorders which unfor-thought an antidote for, to the ruln of the health of a yast continental remedy for that class of disorders which unfor-thrately the English physician treats with mercury, to the inevitable destruction of the patient's constitution, and which all the 'sarsaparilla in the world cannot remove.
-Triesemar, Nos, 1, 2, and 3, are alike devoid of taste or smell, and of all nausenting qualifies.
-They may lie on the toilet-table without their use being suspected.-Sold in tin cases, at 11s. each ; free by post, 2s. extra ; divided into separate to be had wholesale and retail in London, of Johnson, 6s.
-Cornhill'; Hannay and Co., 63, Oxford-street ; and Sanger, 160 jOxford-street; J. H. Fowell, 16, Westmoreland-street Dublin ; Kaïmes and Co., Leith-walk, Edinburgh ; and 'D.
+Triesemar, No. 2, effectually, in the short space of three days, completely and entirely eradicates all traces of thought an antidote for, to the ruin of the health of a vast portion of the population.
+Triesemar, No. 3, is the great Continental remedy for that class of disorders which unfor-tunately the English physician treats with mercury, to the mevitable destruction of the patient's constitution, and which all the sarsaparilia in the world cannot remove.
+Triesemar, Nos.
+1, 2, and 3, are alike devoid of taste or smell, and of all naussating qualities.
+They may lie on the tollet-at 11s, each ; free by post, 2s. extra ; divided into separate doses, as administered by Velpeau.
+Lallemand, Roux, &co.
+To be had wholesale and retail in London, of Johnson, 68, 150, Oxford-street ; J. H. Powell, 15, Westmoreland-street Dublin ; Kaimes' and Co., Leith-walk, Edinburgh ; and D. RIESEMAR.-On the 29th of May, 1855